cs1302uga/cs1302-gallery/README.md

    for the character encoding as seen in the
    [HTTP reading](https://github.com/cs1302uga/cs1302-tutorials/blob/master/web/http.rst).
-   Here is an example that URL-encodes `"jack johnson"` into something that can be used in a URL query string:
+   Here is an example that URL-encodes `"jack johnson"` into something that can be used in a URI query string:

    ```java
    URLEncoder.encode("jack johnson", StandardCharsets.UTF_8); // returns "jack+johnson"